padenj/travel-list/README.md

 This README covers deploying the Travel List application using Docker / Portainer with SQLite and a bind-mounted host path for persistence.
 It also shows how to integrate a Cloudflared tunnel for external exposure.

 ## Overview
-- Frontend: served by `Dockerfile.pwa` (nginx) on port 80 inside container
+- Frontend: built with Vite and served as static assets by the backend server (or a reverse proxy) in production
-- Backend: Node server (build via `docker/backend.Dockerfile`) listening on port 5000
+- Backend: Node server (built with TypeScript) listening on port 3001 by default
 - Database: SQLite file located at `/data/travel-list.sqlite` inside the backend container.
 Mount a host path to `/data` to persist.

 ## Important notes